microsoft/clarity-js/CONTRIBUTING.md

 npm run tslint
 ```

-On Ubuntu, if you run into errors, it may be because you are missing libfontconfig package
+On Ubuntu, if you run into errors, it may be because you are missing the libfontconfig package
 ```
 sudo apt-get install libfontconfig
 ```